juadiegaitan/GEN242-2016/mydoc/mydoc_project_07.md

 #### Redirect cache output of SRA Toolkit

 Newer versions of the SRA Toolkit create a cache directory (named `ncbi`) in the highest level of a user's home directory.
-To save space in you home account, you may want to redirect this output to your project's `data` directory via a symbolic link.
+To save space in your home account, you may want to redirect this output to your project's `data` directory via a symbolic link.
 The following shows how to do this for the `data` directory of the `ChIP-Seq1` project.